goofy2k/homeassistant_mqtt_grafana_influxdb/README.md

 Grafana contains a tutorial: https://grafana.com/tutorials/grafana-fundamentals/?utm_source=grafana_gettingstarted

 Investigate difference in using sensor in mqtt enabled device code and mqtt settings in ha configuration file.

+Make an inventory of mqtt topics used by ESPHome and/or Homeassistant.
+Have a look in the log of the firmware uploader an in Homeassistant settings.